skazkajs/skazkajs/docs/server/spa.md

 ---
-id: server-static
+id: spa
-title: Server Static
+title: Server SPA
-sidebar_label: Server Static
+sidebar_label: Server SPA
 ---

-Skazka Server Static helps to serve static files.
+Skazka Server single page application (SPA) is serving index.html file without cache.

 There are 3 Skazka Server modules for working with static files:
 - **Skazka Server Index** should be the first module for checking url and returning index.html file without caching.